-A course designed to analyze the philosophy and practicality of aviation and to prepare the student to pass the written examination of the Federal Aviation Administration for the Private Pilot's License.
+Completion of all of the courses in this section is accomplished only through transfer credit.
+Course credit is given for the completion of FAA-approved licenses and certificates as stated on Pages 12-13, practicality of aviation and to prepare the student to pass the written examination of the Federal Aviation Administration for the Private Pilot's License.
 The course will discuss the varied avenues in which aviation may be vitally used.
 It will also analyze physical characteristics of flight, pre-flight knowledge, aircraft instruments and controls, essential meteorology, navigation, and Federal Aviation Regulations.
 The program of study is integrated with audio-visuals, workbook assignments, programmed testing procedures, textbook readings, and graphic studies of weather and aircraft maneuvers.
-Six semester hours credit.